medyassinekhlif/HotelManagement/README.md

 This will launch the `MainInterface` JavaFX application.

+## Setting up the Database
+After cloning the project, you need to create the SQL tables based on the attributes and table names in the DAL (Data Access Layer) files.
+The DAL files define the structure and relationships of the database tables.

 ## Troubleshooting

 - **Path Issues:** If you encounter problems with paths or dependencies, ensure the paths to JavaFX and MySQL Connector in the `launch.json` and `settings.json` files are correct.